ExistensialReset/flowmosr/ethos/RELATIONAL_INFRASTRUCTURE.md

 ---

-# XI.
+# XII.
 Care for the Living World

 To care for the living world is to recognise that we are already part of it.